A payroll tax pulse check: Does the flow of money even matter anymore?

 Well, it had to do with how the money flowed in the practice.

 The majority of the doctors in Dr. Thomas’s practice were in an arrangement wherein Thomas and Naaz (the service entity) made a payment to them.
 Thomas and Naaz received the payments from the patients and then would pay the doctors 70% of the payment (deducting the 30% service fee).
 This flow of money was a key reason for the tribunal establishing that the contracts between Thomas & Naaz and the doctors were relevant contract under the payroll tax law.
-Flowing the money in this manner is the most administratively convenient option, the other three contractors, who were allied health professionals, were in an arrangement that did not engage the payroll tax or ‘relevant contract’ provisions as there was no such ‘payment’ from the practice liable for payroll tax.
+In contrast, the other three contractors, who were allied health professionals, were in an arrangement that did not engage the payroll tax or ‘relevant contract’ provisions as there was no such ‘payment’ from the practice liable for payroll tax.

 The flow of money arrangement for these contractors was structured differently.
 They were paid fully by the patient and then remitted 30% back to the practice (as a service fee).
 Despite having relatively the same terms as the other doctors in the practice, their payments were not captured by the ‘relevant contract’ or considered by the tax audit.
 As stated by the Court, it was ‘clear from the position of the three practitioners who processed their own claims for Medicare benefits, there is a ready mechanism’ which avoids the payroll tax that may otherwise result under Division 7 Part 2 of the Act.